etanowid/git-commands-cheat-sheet/README.md

 <br>

 # if want to pull someone else’s feature branch
+can start on master branch
 `git fetch origin edriana-branch:edriana-branch` <br>
+`git checkout edriana-branch`
 # If you want to continue working after they pushed
 `git pull origin edriana-branch`
 <br>